15 feared killed in Edo cult war – The Sun Nigeria

 Tony Osauzo, Benin

-No fewer than 15 persons have been reportedly killed in renewed rival cult war which was said to have escalated since Monday, February 17, across Edo State.
+No fewer than 15 persons have been reportedly killed in renewed rival cult war which escalated since Monday, February 17, across Edo State.

-The blood-letting, it was gathered, was to mark one year anniversary of the killing of two rival leaders of Aye and Eiye confraternities.
+Daily Sun gathered that the blood letting, was to mark one year anniversary of the killing of two rival leaders in Aye and Eiye confraternities.

-It was learnt that eight persons were killed on Tuesday at Nomayo junction, Aifuwa and Three House area along Upper Sokpoba road in Ikpoba-Okha local government, with witnesses describing the scene as a ‘war theatre’.
+It was gathered further that eight persons were killed on Tuesday at Nomayo junction, Aifuwa, and Three House area along Upper Sokponba road in Ikpoba-Okha local government, with witnesses describing the scene as a ‘theatre of war.’

 According to one the witnesses, 30 persons hid inside his shop at Three House junction while the cult boys engaged themselves and were shooting sporadically.

-It was also gathered that four persons were killed at Third East Circular Road junction, while others were said to have been killed in different parts of the state.
+It was also gathered that four persons were killed at Third East Circular Road junction, while others were killed in different parts of the state.

-Spokesman for Edo State police command, DSP Chidi Nwabuzor, said he was yet to be briefed on the cult killings.
+Edo State Police Public Relations Officer ( PPRO), DSP Chidi Nwabuzor, said he was yet to be briefed on the cult killings.

-He, however, said the police have a right to arrest people randomly within the vicinity of the crime, screen them and release those found innocent.
+He, however, said the police as an institution, has a right to arrest people randomly within the vicinity of crime, screen them and release those found innocent.

+Meanwhile the Edo State Government has condemned the spike in cult-related killings in the state, cautioning that government would not condone any act of violence or anyone who exploits delinquent youths to cause mayhem in the state.

+In a statement, Special Adviser to the Governor on Media and Communication Strategy, Mr. Crusoe Osagie, said it has become expedient to sound a note of warning to anyone disrupting public peace and safety, noting that security agencies would spare no resources in bringing violators to book.

 Leave a Reply